teunvw14/teunvw14.github.io/content/posts/iota-move-dex-pt1/index.md

 This swap is a bit more complicated, so let's go over it in a little more detail.

 First, the swap trades `3 BTC` for `15 ETH` in the active bin `15`.
 The `ETH` in bin `15` is then depleted, but the trader still has `1 BTC` they want to swap.
 The swap **crosses over** to bin `16`, which becomes the active bin.
-There the pool fulfills the rest of the order at the new active bin price of `0.21 BTC/ETH`, resulting in `1 BTC / 0.21 ≈ 4.8 ETH`, making for a total swap of `4 BTC` for `19.8 ETH`.
+There the pool fulfills the rest of the order at the new active bin price of `0.21 ETH/BTC`, resulting in `1 BTC / 0.21 ≈ 4.8 ETH`, making for a total swap of `4 BTC` for `19.8 ETH`.

 If bin `16` didn't contain the `4.8 ETH` required to complete the swap, the swap would have kept crossing over to bins on the right until the swap was complete.
-Note that if there was a very large amount of bins to the right, each holding a very small amount of `ETH`, the swap would cross over so many times (moving the active bin further and further right) that the swap creates a massive price increase.
+Note that if there was a very large amount of bins to the right, each holding a very small amount of `ETH`, the swap would cross over so many times (moving the active bin further and further right) that the swap would create a massive price increase.
 Alternatively, if there had been no more bins after bin `15`, and thus no more `ETH` to swap against, the swap would have aborted.
 Without the required `ETH`, the swap can't be fully completed, so the swap aborts.

 And that's how LB pool swaps work!
 If you would like to dive deeper into the technical details of the Liquidity Book model, take a look at the [LFJ docs](https://docs.lfj.gg/).